-The Board of Trustees of Lynches River Electric Cooperative is pleased to announce the refund of capital credits for the year 2001.
+The Board of Trustees of Lynches River Electric Cooperative is pleased to announce the refund of the remaining capital credits for the year 2001.

 LREC uses capital credits for a period of time to offset expenses for new construction, storm repair, and other expenses.
 When the cooperative’s finances are sound, capital credits are returned to the member-consumers.
 Using capital credits in this manner reduces the amount of money Lynches River Electric Cooperative would have to borrow or raise by increasing rates.

-We will issue bill credits to members for refund of $24.99 or less.
+Bill credits are issued to members for refunds of $24.99 or less.
 Members receiving refunds of $25 and more will continue to receive a check in the mail.
 These refunds will be issued on your October bills.
-Capital credit checks were issued and mailed at the end of September.
-In order for a member to receive capital credit refunds, you must have been a member for the year we are returning for and your LREC account must be in good standing.
+Capital credit checks will be issued and mailed at the end of September.
+For a member to receive capital credit refunds, you must have been a member for the year we are returning for and your LREC account must be in good standing.

 The refund of capital credits is just one of the many benefits of being a member of Lynches River Electric Cooperative.
 If you have any questions regarding your capital credit check, please call our office at 1-800-922-3486 toll free or 843-672-6111 local between Monday through Friday between 8 a.m. to 5 p.m.